Advisors Asset Management Inc. Has $385,000 Holdings in Cognizant Technology Solutions Co. (NASDAQ:CTSH)

-Advisors Asset Management Inc. cut its stake in shares of Cognizant Technology Solutions Co.
+Advisors Asset Management Inc. trimmed its holdings in Cognizant Technology Solutions Co.
 (NASDAQ:CTSH) by 44.2% in the second quarter, Holdings Channel reports.
-The firm owned 5,555 shares of the information technology service provider’s stock after selling 4,407 shares during the quarter.
+The fund owned 5,555 shares of the information technology service provider’s stock after selling 4,407 shares during the period.
 Advisors Asset Management Inc.’s holdings in Cognizant Technology Solutions were worth $385,000 at the end of the most recent quarter.

 A number of other large investors have also bought and sold shares of CTSH.
 Pzena Investment Management LLC grew its stake in Cognizant Technology Solutions by 18.7% in the first quarter.
 Pzena Investment Management LLC now owns 10,193,327 shares of the information technology service provider’s stock valued at $796,303,000 after acquiring an additional 1,605,316 shares during the period.
 Clearbridge Investments LLC lifted its holdings in shares of Cognizant Technology Solutions by 147.8% in the first quarter.
 Clearbridge Investments LLC now owns 2,209,653 shares of the information technology service provider’s stock valued at $172,618,000 after purchasing an additional 1,318,079 shares in the last quarter.
 Morgan Stanley lifted its holdings in shares of Cognizant Technology Solutions by 99.7% in the first quarter.
 Morgan Stanley now owns 2,225,345 shares of the information technology service provider’s stock valued at $173,842,000 after purchasing an additional 1,111,102 shares in the last quarter.
 Waddell & Reed Financial Inc. lifted its holdings in shares of Cognizant Technology Solutions by 254.5% in the first quarter.
 Waddell & Reed Financial Inc. now owns 1,269,924 shares of the information technology service provider’s stock valued at $99,206,000 after purchasing an additional 911,740 shares in the last quarter.
 Finally, Renaissance Technologies LLC bought a new stake in shares of Cognizant Technology Solutions in the first quarter valued at about $71,007,000.
 82.68% of the stock is owned by hedge funds and other institutional investors.